KenChiang1997/KenChiang1997/README.md

 -->

 <h2 align="left">Hi there👋</h2>
 Previous Data Analyst Intern at Nomura Asset Management and GDS Contractor in Invesco.
 Received a Master's degree in Quantitative Finance from NTHU, and a Bachelor's degree in Electronic Engineering from CGU.
-Ken is passionate about Systematic Factors, Data Science, and Machine Learning in Financial Market.
+Ken is passionate about Systematic Factors, Optimization Applications, and Data Science in Financial Market.

 ---